 3. Pay/Cost of living index per region

-In determining the best places for nurses, it is important to understand how easily a driver can afford essentials like housing, transportation, food and entertainment, as affordability plays a large role in our quality of life.
-To reflect the cost of living in different regions, we adjusted driver salaries in this study by the average household spending per region so that regions with a lower cost of living rank higher.
-The Pay/Cost of Living metric reflects the average driver gross pay divided by the average household expenditure.
+In determining the best places for nurses, it is important to understand how easily a nurse can afford essentials like housing, transportation, food and entertainment, as affordability plays a large role in our quality of life.
+To reflect the cost of living in different regions, we adjusted nursing salaries in this study by the average household spending per region so that regions with a lower cost of living rank higher.
+The Pay/Cost of Living metric reflects the average nursing gross pay divided by the average household expenditure.